w3f/Grants-Program/applications/Etch.md

 ## Future Plans

 - Have Etch work for real-world businesses.
 - Add a secure log-in and the ability to upload business documents that verify identity and ownership.
-This will avoid users adding businesses they have no links to. -
+This will avoid users adding businesses they have no links to.
-- Integrate with DAOs to automatically pull relevant information for automated metrics calculations.
+- Integrate with DAOs to automatically pull relevant information for automated calculation of metrics.

 ## Additional Information :heavy_plus_sign: